 Chemotherapy is not a mainstay for acute treatment of malignant SCC and is always delivered in conjunction with radiotherapy and surgery.

 Paraplegia

-Paralysis of the legs and lower body.
-This typically related to compression of the thoracic and/or lumbar spine.
+Paraplegia is paralysis of the legs and lower body and is related to compression of the thoracic and/or lumbar spine.

 Ventilatory issues are uncommon in patients with paraplegia/paraparesis, and transport and MRI imaging are safe.